impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

 This is a similar test to the previous one, except that it passes `fish` as an argument instead of Bash.
-The line of code that's tested is [this one](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L90){:target="_blank" rel="noopener"}.
+The line of code that's tested is [this one](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L90){:target="_blank" rel="noopener" }.
 We perform the same setup, and we make the same assertions:

  - the command completed successfully, and
  - the `PATH` env var is re-exported to include `{RBENV_ROOT}'/shims` before its original value.